Qryptell/Qryptell-websocket-service/README.md

-# LunarLoom Web Socket Service
+# Qryptell Web Socket Service

-The LunarLoom WebSocket Service provides real-time messaging capabilities to enable users to communicate instantly.
+The Qryptell WebSocket Service provides real-time messaging capabilities to enable users to communicate instantly.
 It allows for the exchange of messages in a secure and efficient manner, supporting various features essential for a modern messaging platform.

 ## Features